 - Case A: the original number of inference steps is 50.
 With Cache, the model only fully computes 10 steps and skips 40 steps.
 The speedup is 50 / 10 = 5.0×.

-Of course, heuristic strategies are not perfect.
-They are essentially greedy and short-sighted.
-On the one hand, the error introduced by caching will continue to propagate through the generation process and may gradually accumulate or even amplify, which means that a better global strategy may exist.
-On the other hand, threshold-based decisions introduce clear uncertainty.
-The mapping between the threshold and the actual NFE is often an opaque black box: if we set the threshold to 0.24 or 0.36, how many NFEs will that actually correspond to?
-For different prompts, will the same threshold lead to unstable computation cost?
-These questions are all important in engineering deployment.
+Another issue is that threshold-based decisions introduce clear uncertainty.
+The mapping between the threshold and the actual NFE is usually not transparent: if the threshold is set to 0.24 or 0.36, how many NFEs will it eventually correspond to?
+Under different prompts, will the same threshold lead to substantial fluctuations in computation cost?
+These questions are important for engineering deployment.

 Song, Jiaming, Chenlin Meng, and Stefano Ermon.
 “Denoising diffusion implicit models.” arXiv preprint arXiv:2010.02502.
 2020. ↩︎